jonnywildey/NeuralNetTimbralClassifier/README.md

 TimbreWav
 =========

-Java implementation of A combination of a lightweight DSP library and an ANN for the purposes of timbre classification.
+Java implementation of a combination of a lightweight DSP library and an ANN for the purposes of timbre classification.
 ANN is very customisable, including modular layers, multiple selection functions, confusion matrices, non-binary matthews coefficient calculation, pattern shuffling, pattern selection, batch runs and graphs.